 “What if I told you that I know someone in Omm Industries?”

-At the other end of the airlock, Fuckhead #2 leans out of the bus and yells, “Uncle!
+At the other end of the airlock, Fuckhead #2 leans out of the bus and yells, “Uncle.
 Are we goin’ or what?”

 Jager head swivels ever so slightly.